-14-year-old Longmeadow teenager sings on The Voice
+Longmeadow teenager sings on The Voice

 LONGMEADOW, Mass.
 (WWLP) – The Voice on NBC returned Monday night for its 14th season and there was one face western Massachusetts watched for.

-Londmeadow resident, Brynn Cartelli, is officially a contestant on season 14 of The Voice.
+Longmeadow resident, Brynn Cartelli, is officially a contestant on season 14 of The Voice.
 The 14-year-old sang her heart out during the blind auditions and officially became a member of team Kelly Clarkson.

 22News had a chance to meet Cartelli Monday.
 She said she was discovered by NBC through her YouTube page two years ago.